 Trees that show signs of structural weakness (partially uprooted trees, trees damaged in a storm, etc.) and are in danger of falling on distribution lines are cut down.

-Pruning or cutting to restore electricity service
+Pruning or felling to restore power

 Hydro-Québec or an arborist hired by the company carries out the required work, at no charge to the tree’s owner, but does not pick up the residue.
 That responsibility falls to the municipality or owner.